 Programme MBA Semester-I Cognitive Level K1: Recall the concepts of economics to management.K2: Illustration of skills in respect of demand- production and cost functions.K3: Apply the knowledge of managerial economics to business decisions.
-Course Objectives • To develop the ability to apply the concepts- tools- and techniques of economics in applying business decisions.
-To orient the students on the principles a economics.
+Course Objectives To develop the ability to apply the conce economics in applying business decision To orient the students on the principles a economics.
 To recall about market structure and price.
-To understand the macro economics compolicy.
-To get familiarize with macro economic ce determination. cepts like GDP- inflation and fiscal
+To understand the macro economics conpolicy.
+To get familiarize with macro economic te determination. cepts like GDP- inflation and fiscal

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Introduction to Managerial Economics: Nature-Scope - Basic concepts in Managerial Economics - Role and importance of Managerial Economists - Objective: of firm - Relationship with other subjects.
 6 1 0 7 I II Theory of Demand and Supply: Demand analysis - Use of elasticity of demand in managerial decisions - Demand Forecasting - Methods of demand forecasting for new products and established products - Law of Supply and Elasticity of Supply - Demand Supply Interaction.
 8 5 0 12 I III Theory of Production: Production function - Types of production function - production and costs - Law of Variable proportions - Law of Returns to Scale - Cost and Revenue functions - Cost and Revenue Curves - Break Even Analysis and its uses in Managerial Economics.
-9 5 0 14 II IV Market Structure and Price Determination: Definition - Conditions - Characteristics of Competitive Markets - Price searchers - determination under different market Competition -Basics of Oligopoly - Advanced Pricing and 9 6 0 14 II
+9 5 0 14 II IV Market Structure and Price Determination: Definition - Conditions - Characteristics of Competitive Markets - Price searchers - determination under different market Competition -Basics of Oligopoly - Advanced Pricing and Auctions - Game Theory and Asymmetric Information.
+9 6 0 14 II

+Macro Economics: National Income - GDP -

+3 7 Business cycle -features - phases of business cycle

+V - Inflation - Factors causing Inflation - Measures 5 3 0 8 II

+to control business cycle and inflation.
+Fiscal and

+Monetary Policy.

+Invited Talks /Field Visit 3 0 0 3 -

 Total Hours 40 20 0 60 -

-Invited Talks /Field Visit 3 0 0 3 ı

-V Auctions - Game Theory and Asymmetric Information.
-Macro Economics: National Income - GDP - Business cycle - features - phases of business cycle - Inflation - Factors causing Inflation - Measures to control business cycle and inflation.
-Fiscal and Monetary Policy.
-5 3 0 8 II

-Auctions - Game Theory and Asymmetric